gevian/Quadrilateral-based-rectification/README.md

 _Heitzler M., Gkonos C., Tsorlini A., Hurni L. (2018).
 A modular process to improve the georeferencing of the Siegfried map.
 Proceedings of the 13th Conference on Digital Approaches to Cartographic Heritage (DACH), 18-20 April 2018, Madrid, Spain._

-The script requires three required arguments:
+The script has three required arguments:
 1. The location of the scanned, distorted map.
 2. The location of the final, georeferenced image file.
 3. The location of a shapefile containing the points of the grid intersections.